 Abhyuday Data, associate research principal analyst has said that most SaaS-delivered IAM purchases are for access management and lightweight identity governance and administration functionality, such as single sign-on.
 This provide excellent connectivity include solid access management and password management features like B2B and B2C.

 Factors accelerating adoption of SaaS-delivered IAM

-The steady movement of applications to cloud and mobile architectures is influencing adoption.
+The steady movement of applications to cloud and mobile architectures are influencing adoption.
 The combination of functional offerings that are configured, rather than customized, and modern application architectures is causing a substantial portion of the market to adopt SaaS-delivered IAM.